 Click the Insert Variable icon to open the variables menu and select your variable.

-Once you've added variables, you can hover over contacts in the recipients list to preview the message for them.
-Click the preview icon to send a version to your mailbox.
+Once you've added variables, you can hover over contacts in the recipient's list to preview the message for them.
+Then, click the preview icon to send a version to your mailbox.

 Click Add followup in the right-hand Drip menu